kjhall01/PyELM-MME/README.md

 - activation (str, default='sigm'): string representing activation function. 'sigm', 'lin', 'tanh', 'rbf_l1', 'rbf_l2', rbf_linf'

-### Once you have constructed all the MME hindcasts you want to examine, calculated their skills using the following:

 ## Skill Metrics
 #### Calculate Skill Metrics as Follows